dockstore/dockstore-documentation/docs/end-user-topics/categories.rst

 A :ref:`dict category` is a grouping of Dockstore entries (tools, workflows, and notebooks) that share the same trait.
-Entries in a category might relate to the same scientific topic, perform the same operation, or read/write the same type or format of data.
+Entries in a category might relate to the same scientific topic, perform the same operation, or input/output the same type of data or format.

 Dockstore places entries into categories to help users to better understand the entries, find entries relevant to a particular area of interest,